AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

-:cpp:`amrex::Initialize(int& argc, char**& argv)` is called, the first command-line argument after the executable name (if there is one, and it does not contain the character '=' or start with '\-') is taken to be the inputs file, and the contents of the file is used to initialize the :cpp:`ParmParse` database.
+:cpp:`amrex::Initialize(int& argc, char**& argv)` is called, the first command-line argument after the executable name (if there is one, and it does not contain the character '=' or start with '\-') is taken to be the inputs file, and the contents of the file are used to initialize the :cpp:`ParmParse` database.
 The rest of the command-line arguments are also parsed by :cpp:`ParmParse`, with the exception of those following a '\-\-' which signals command line sharing (see section :ref:`sec:basics:parmparse:sharingCL` ).